arnoldjgtorres/GamePricing_Selenium/README.md

 # GamePricing_Selenium
-gs pricing. works in pycharm, executable freezes due to lack of threading.
+gs pricing. works in pycharm, executable freezes due to lack of threading. also needs threading for g searches